-It can be much more difficult while in the moment, but practice makes perfect and eventually, you’ll be able to let the negative roll off your back and begin to see that glass half full!
+It can be much more difficult while in the moment, but practice makes perfect, and eventually, you’ll be able to let the negative roll off your back and begin to see that the glass half full.

 This one I swear, I could write about for hours…I wish I could convey what an impact this practice will have on your life.

 I grew up Catholic.
 I always learned (and believed) that we should be grateful for everything God gave us.
 So I always thought I was “practicing gratitude”.
 I’m not sure how to put this into words except that I think there’s “being grateful”, which is great.